madany044/Blanco/README.md

 # Blanco Hiring Portal

-Hiring portal for Blanco covering public job view, candidate application, and admin review.
+Hiring portal for Blanco covering public job view, candidate application, and admin review. [ This Application is Developed for a company Blanco Steel Detailing Services Pvt Ltd ]. which allowed me to showcase my skills and provided the exposure needed to build more applications.

 ## Live Demo
 http://blanco-hiring.vercel.app